Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A collection of functions inspired by Venables and Ripley (2002) and Azzalini and Capitanio (1999) to manage, investigate and analyze bivariate and multivariate data sets of financial returns.

-pcalg — by Markus Kalisch, a year ago
+pcalg — by Markus Kalisch, 2 years ago

 Methods for Graphical Models and Causal Inference